TigerdieKatze/CarddavBDPMvConnector/readme.md

 To use this updated script:

 1. Save the Python script as `carddav_sync.py`.
-2. Update the `requirements.txt` file with the contents provided above.
+2. Update the `requirements.txt` file with the contents provided in this repository.
 3. Build the Docker image:
     ```sh
     docker build -t carddav-sync .